 The selections of Mask color include black, white, yellow, red, green, blue, cyan, and magenta.
+Click on Save to apply and store the settings.

 Audio (Audio Mode and Bit Rate Settings)

 To edit the audio mode settings, select Streaming > Audio.